8 Things Every Homeschool Mom Should Remember

 Me too.
 Only I’m not dragging myself.
 I’m leaning on the arms of two friends, as many a marathon runner does.

 Those two friends are my Catholic co-op and the online classes at Homeschool Connections.
 I need help teaching.
-I and even if I were, I am only one person.
+I am not an expert in every subject and even if I were, I am only one person.
 An old one.

 Seeking help with the teaching is not just for me.
 It’s for the kids.
 There sometimes comes a point where the kids outgrow mom as their sole teacher.
 It’s not a bad thing; it’s actually a very good sign.
 You’ve challenged them and they’ve grown.
 Now they need the next challenge.